|

 The principles of

-human nature informs us of nothing new or strange and that
+human nature informs us of nothing new or strange as that

 uniformity in every particular,